ralphcajipe/BookstoreSystem/README.md

 # BookstoreSystem

 ## 🅿 Click on Projects
-This is where tasks are assigned and their Todo, In Progress, and Done status are noted.
+This is where tasks are assigned and converted as issues; and their Todo, In Progress, and Done status are noted.

 ## ⚠ Click on Issues
 This is where we track issues of development.